 If you still haven’t had your fill of nature and are thinking of day trips from Zandvoort, consider the Amsterdamse Waterleidingduinen.

-Amsterdam’s Amsterdamse Waterleidingduinen is a stunning nature reserve that offers plenty of outdoor activities for visitors to enjoy.
+Amsterdam’s Amsterdamse Waterleidingduinen is a stunning nature reserve with plenty of outdoor activities for visitors.
 The park is hugely popular with cyclists, hikers, and horse riders, and it’s also a great place to see some spectacular wildlife.

 Amsterdamse Waterleidingduinen is home to a variety of animals, including deer, foxes, rabbits, and several species of birds.
 If you’re feeling energetic, there are plenty of paths for you to explore on foot or by bike.
 There are also opportunities for picnics if you get hungry along the way.
 The reserve plays an important role in supplying Amsterdam with drinking water, as the coastal dunes help to filter rainwater.